Alexei1999/features-applier/README.md

 ## Introduction

 Features Applier is based on a systematic approach designed to enhance the development of complex React components.
-It emphasizes modularity, scalability, and maintainability, ensuring that components are robust and adaptable.
+It emphasizes modularity, scalability and maintainability, ensuring that components are robust and adaptable.

 ### Key Concepts of Features Applier